ManasVardhan/CodeSummarization/README.md

   <h1 align="center">📝 Summarize.IT</h1>

   <p align="center">
-    <strong>This is a Streamlit web application for summarizing code using the Hugging Face Transformers library with the `Salesforce/codet5p-220m-bimodal` model.</strong>

   </p>

 </div>
+This is a Streamlit web application for summarizing code using the Hugging Face Transformers library with the `Salesforce/codet5p-220m-bimodal` model.

 ## Demo